Heat styling natural gray hair

 Heat Protectants:

-If you have used a very good quality heat protectant on your hair before going gray, carry on with it.
+If you use a high-quality heat protectant on your hair before going grey, continue with it.

-Else it’s time for you to switch to a trustworthy product that may provide insulation for high temperatures.
+Otherwise, it’s time to switch to a trustworthy product that may provide insulation for high temperatures.

 It’s merely impossible to imagine using heat on our hair without a guard to minimize the possible damage.